This easy Easter wreath idea is an easy embroidery hoop craft with foam eggs that you can put together in 15 minutes or less!

 These can all be found at your local craft store (I purchased everything at Hobby Lobby!) but you can also purchase off Amazon via my affiliate link below at no additional cost.

-- large embroidery hoop
+- Large embroidery hoop

-- foam Easter eggs
+- Foam Easter eggs

-- hot glue gun + sticks
+- Hot glue gun + sticks

-- hot glue gun finger caps (highly, highly recommend!)
+- Hot glue gun finger caps (highly, highly recommend!)

-- ribbon of your choice
+- Ribbon of your choice

 Putting this together is so easy!
 I toyed around with the idea of painting or staining the embroidery hoop, but in the end, I decided to embrace the natural wood.
 For the record, I think this in a pastel mint would be super cute.

 Take your wreath, and cover a section with moss.
 You can do as much or as little as you like, but I kept it simple and just did the lower left “corner”.

 This is where those hot glue finger caps come in handy!
 I feel like I am always raving about them, but that’s because life before them was so painful. #neverforget Use them to press the moss down into the glue so it stays put.

 Once your moss is glued down, take your eggs and come up with how you want them to be laid out.
-I laid everything out before I started gluing them down to decide my final pattern, then snapped a quick pic with my iphone to have a guide.
+I laid everything out before I started gluing them down to decide my final pattern, then snapped a quick pic with my iPhone to have a guide.

-It’s important to use foam eggs for this project, because they are light enough to be bound with hot glue.
+It’s important to use foam eggs for this project because they are light enough to be bound with hot glue.
 Each egg was either glued to the moss on the hoop, to another egg, or both.

-Once your eggs are glued in place, you can hang the wreath as is, or add a ribbon like I did.
+Once your eggs are glued in place, you can hang the wreath as is, or add a ribbon as I did.
 Burlap could also look cute on this, but I went with a simple pink ribbon.